LambdaSchool/CanvasAdminTakeHome/README.md

 # CanvasAdminTakeHome
-files shared with Canvas admin candidates that they will use to built out a Canvas course.
+files shared with Canvas admin candidates that they will use to build out a Canvas course.